idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ### Step 2.
 Calculate the coverage ratio per window

-In order to trun this command, copy the premade output of day2 to your working directory.
+In order to run this command, copy the premade output of day2 to your working directory.
 We will calculate average coverage of valid bases across all merged bed intervals for the female and the male file

 ```